11811 N Tatum Blvd.

 You can deduct certain expenses if your home office is the principal place where your trade or business is conducted or where you meet and deal with clients or patients in the course of your business.
 If you use a separate structure not attached to your home for an exclusive and regular part of your business, you can deduct expenses related to it.

 Your home office will qualify as your principal place of business if you use it exclusively and regularly for the administrative or management activities associated with your trade or business.
 There must be no other fixed place where you conduct substantial administrative or management activities.
-If you use both your home and other locations regularly in your business, you must determine which location is your principle place of business, based on the relative importance of the activities performed at each location.
-If the relative importance factor doesn't determine your principle place of business, you can also consider the time spent at each location.
+If you use both your home and other locations regularly in your business, you must determine which location is your principal place of business, based on the relative importance of the activities performed at each location.
+If the relative importance factor doesn't determine your principal place of business, you can also consider the time spent at each location.

 Generally, the amount you can deduct depends on the percentage of your home used for business.
 Your deduction will be limited if your gross income from your business is less than your total business expenses.
 Please contact us for more!

 If you're trying to beat the tax deadline, there are several options for last-minute help.
 If you need a form or publication, you can download copies from the IRS Forms page under Tax Tools on our website.
-If you find you need more time to finish your return, you can get a five or six month extension of time to file using Form 7004, Application for Automatic Extension of Time to File Certain Business Income Tax, Information, Other Returns.
+If you find you need more time to finish your return, you can get a six-month extension of time to file using Form 7004, Application for Automatic Extension of Time to File Certain Business Income Tax, Information, Other Returns.
 And if you have trouble paying your tax bill, the IRS has several payment options available.

 The extension will give you extra time to get the paperwork to the IRS, but it does not extend the time you have to pay any tax due.
 You have to make an accurate estimate of any tax due when you request an extension.
 You can also send a payment for the expected balance due, but this is not required to get the extension.
-However, you will owe interest on any amounts not paid by the March 15 deadline, plus a late payment penalty if you have paid less than 90 percent of your total tax by that date.
+However, you will owe interest on any amounts not paid by the original filing deadline, plus a late payment penalty if you have paid less than 90 percent of your total tax by that date.

 Are you expecting a tax refund from the Internal Revenue Service this year?
 If you file a complete and accurate paper tax return, your refund should be issued in about six to eight weeks from the date IRS receives your return.
 If you file your return electronically, your refund should be issued in about half the time it would take if you filed a paper return — even faster when you choose direct deposit.